-- Group collaboration spaces throughout the building, where students can meet around an HD screen to work on projects, play games, or just hang out. - Conference and meeting rooms throughout the building that can be reserved as study spaces or group meeting locations. - A Digital Auditorium, where student organizations can host events or put on performances, and record or live stream them at the touch of a button. - Speaking and Writing Centers, where student tutors can offer assistance with papers and presentations. - The IT Help Desk, for all your technology-troubleshooting needs. - Digital Knowledge Center, where students can get help with new technologies and learn how to create their free website through Domain of One's Own. - HCC Info Desk, where students can check out cameras, microphones, laptops, video games systems, and more, all free of charge. - Katora Café featuring sustainable sourced, locally roasted coffees, organic loose-leaf teas and a plantforward vegetarian and wellness-centered menu that includes gluten-free selections. - The Incubator Lab, which offers students access to advanced software and hardware to tackle ambitious projects, and the opportunity to develop their skills in an environment that celebrates cross-disciplinary collaboration, rapid iteration, and productive failure. - Find more information on the Convergence Center's many spaces and services at convergence.umw.edu.
+- Group collaboration spaces throughout the building, where students can meet around an HD screen to work on projects, play games, or just hang out. - Conference and meeting rooms throughout the building that can be reserved as study spaces or group meeting locations. - A Digital Auditorium, where student organizations can host events or put on performances, and record or live stream them at the touch of a button. - The Writing and Speaking Centers, where students can get free help from highly trained peer consultants with writing and speaking-intensive assignments. - The IT Help Desk, for all your technology-troubleshooting needs. - Digital Knowledge Center, where students can get help with new technologies and learn how to create their free website through Domain of One's Own. - HCC Info Desk, where students can check out cameras, microphones, laptops, video games systems, and more, all free of charge. - Katora Café featuring sustainable sourced, locally roasted coffees, organic loose-leaf teas and a plant-forward vegetarian and wellness-centered menu that includes gluten-free selections. - The Incubator Lab, which offers students access to advanced software and hardware to tackle ambitious projects, and the opportunity to develop their skills in an environment that celebrates cross-disciplinary collaboration, rapid iteration, and productive failure. - Find more information on the Convergence Center's many spaces and services at convergence.umw.edu.